No matter what’s going on in the economy, there’s money to be made for printers who can get in the door with real estate brokers.

 • In the beginning, you may work under the broker’s marketing people who, by the way, are protecting their own personal fiefdoms.

 • Serve before selling.
 Be a team player.
 When you do get invited to do business, start small, deliver flawlessly, and make others look good.
-Prove yourself.
+You must prove you’re worthy.

-• Once you earn a regular spot at the table, you can start developing high-ticket win-win projects that meet the goals of everyone on the team — yet are profitable for you.
+• Once you earn a regular spot at the table, you can start developing high-ticket win-win projects that meet the goals of everyone on the team.

 • You need a relationship with the broker to get invited to the table.